milvus-io/milvus/docs/design_docs/drop_collection_release_resources_en.md

 ---

-## Object2: DataCoord GC for not in used binlogs
+## Object2: DataCoord Garbage Collection (GC) for not in used binlogs

 ### How to clear unknown binlogs?
 DataCoord runs a background GC goroutine, triggers every 1 day: